- Training & Events

 A thing, in the Internet of Things, can be a person with a heart monitor implant, a farm animal with a biochip transponder, an automobile that has built-in sensors to alert the driver when tire pressure is low — or any other natural or man-made object that can be assigned an IP address and provided with the ability to transfer data over a network.

-I attended the Pittsburgh Technology Council recent event featuring chief information officers.
+I attended a Pittsburgh Technology Council event featuring chief information officers.
 While asked to share how they define success, current initiatives underway and what keeps them up at night, collecting and analyzing IoT data was definitely on their minds.
 All agreed that mining this data for trends can be used to improve quality and subsequently reduce costs.

 Cloud computing is vital to the collection of IoT data.
 Devices transmit data wirelessly to enterprise systems that prepare the information for analysis.
 Industrial Scientific Corporation depends on IoT devices to support their just-in-time instrument repair service.
 Over 250,000 distributed devices monitor and transmit information used to identify repair needs.
 Analysis of this information leads to improvements to products and services.